-Scholars have shown that the perception of oneself as a target of discrimination is reliably associated with low levels of social integration as an outcome of developing a sense of alienation and rejection from the destination country’s native society.
-Not only, it also documented that reported poor life satisfaction, high levels of stress and anxiety and even poor health condition are associated with discriminative feelings (Liebkind et al., 2004; Berry & Sabatier, 2010).
+Scholars have shown that the perception of oneself as a target of discrimination is reliably associated with low levels of social integration, as an outcome of developing a sense of alienation and rejection from the destination country’s native society.
+Moreover, it also documented that reported dissatisfaction with life, high levels of stress and anxiety, and even poor health are associated with feelings of discrimination (Liebkind et al., 2004; Berry & Sabatier, 2010).

-Cultural assimilation is a multi-dimensional concept which can be investigated from many angles.
+Cultural assimilation is a multi-dimensional concept that can be investigated from many angles.
 Reported experienced discrimination is an important indicator of integration, although most studies have focused on other perspectives.
-One main point of view, is the focus on economic success and levels of participation in labor market as an indicator of social integration (Chiswick, 1998; Dustmann & Fabbri, 2003; Silberman et al. 2007; Amit, 2010; Semyonov et al., 2015).
-Others, have focused from another point of view, on subjective reported levels of national identification (De-vroome et al., 2014) or life satisfaction at host country (Amit 2010; Amit & Bar-Lev, 2014).
-De-vroome et al., (2014) have shown that immigrants who perceive themselves as targets of discrimination are more likely to report low level of national identification and are less socially integrated.
-Raijman and Pinskey (2011) have used ‘perceived discrimination’ as the dependent variable in their qualitative study of Christian immigrants from FSU in Israel.
-They have shown that non-Jewish perceive themselves as bigger target of discrimination, in many social aspects, than the Jewish group of immigrants.
-These results not only shed light on the Israeli immigration case, but also highlight the importance of immigrant’s personal characteristics as markers of group distinction, and therefore play a significant role in group boundary construction.
+One main point of view is the focus on economic success and levels of participation in the labor market as an indicator of social integration (Chiswick, 1998; Dustmann & Fabbri, 2003; Silberman et al. 2007; Amit, 2010; Semyonov et al., 2015).
+Others have focused on another point of view: that of subjectively reported levels of national identification (De-vroome et al., 2014) or life satisfaction in the host country (Amit 2010; Amit & Bar-Lev, 2014).
+De-vroome et al. (2014) have shown that immigrants who perceive themselves as targets of discrimination are more likely to report low levels of national identification and are less socially integrated.
+Raijman and Pinskey (2011) have used “perceived discrimination” as the dependent variable in their qualitative study of Christian immigrants in Israel who came from the FSU.
+They have shown that non-Jewish immigrants perceive themselves as a bigger target of discrimination, in many social aspects, than the Jewish group of immigrants.
+These results not only shed light on the Israeli immigration case, but also highlight the importance of immigrants’ personal characteristics as markers of group distinction, and therefore play a significant role in group boundary construction.

-By comparing the experience of discrimination of two major (and culturally distinct) ethnic groups of immigrants we can add an important layer to the story of social assimilation and social composition in Israel.
-The set of macro level characteristics that an immigrant carries with him from his home country are referred in the literature as the ‘origin effect’ (Van Tubergen & Kalmijn, 2005).
-These factors, which contain the ethnicity and cultural background of the immigrant, are considered in this paper as the main category of comparison.
+By comparing the experience of discrimination of two major (and culturally distinct) ethnic groups of immigrants, we can add an important layer to the story of social assimilation and social composition in Israel.
+The set of macro-level characteristics that an immigrant carries from his or her home country are referred to in the literature as the “origin effect” (Van Tubergen & Kalmijn, 2005).
+These factors, which include the ethnicity and cultural background of the immigrant, are considered in this paper as the main category of comparison.

 Multiple theories attempt to explain the reasoning behind exclusionary attitudes toward immigrants.
-Eventually the explanations can be divided into two perspective of out-group threat, economic competition on one hand, and cultural preferences along with prejudice on the other hand.
-According to the economic approach, individuals who hold a vulnerable position in the labor market can develop negative attitudes toward out-group members who can pose a real economic threat on them, for instance, taking over their jobs.
-The economic threat, that is affected by the competition over scarce resource, is against individuals, groups or both and can be based on reality or perceived by the individual (Quillian, 1995; Hainmueller & Hiscox, 2007).
-If so, negative attitudes toward individual immigrants should also impact on ethnic antagonism (between groups), when a specific ethnic group is composed of more individuals of the same socio-economic status as they posing a threat on a specific labor market sector.
+Ultimately, the explanations can be divided into two perspectives of threat to an out-group: economic competition on one hand, and cultural preferences along with prejudice on the other hand.
+According to the economic approach, individuals who hold a vulnerable position in the labor market can develop negative attitudes toward out-group members who pose a real economic threat to them—for instance, taking over their jobs.
+The economic threat, which is affected by the competition over scarce resources, may be against individuals, groups, or both and can be based on reality or perceived by the individual (Quillian, 1995; Hainmueller & Hiscox, 2007).
+If so, negative attitudes toward individual immigrants should also impact ethnic antagonism (between groups) when a specific ethnic group is composed of more individuals of the same socio-economic status, as they pose a threat to a specific labor market sector.